MasteraSnackin/SustainBuildinsights/README.md

 # NEXT_PUBLIC_MAPBOX_STYLE_ID=yourusername/yourstyleid
 ```

-**Note:** The PaTMa API key is currently entered directly in the UI.
-The application will store it in `localStorage` for convenience.
+**Note:** The PaTMa API key is now configured in the `.env` file.
+The application will read it from there.

 ### Installation